UTRA-ART/line-detection/README.md

 ## Desciption:
 The aim of this project is to detect white lines on images.
+The folder test image database contains all the images used as test cases.

 ## Installation: